 It is obligatory that children under 18 who are less than 1.35 metres tall must travel in an EU approved child car seat or raised booster seat if (without a booster) the seat belt crosses at their neck.
 This applies to travelling in the front to back seats.
 A child under three may not be transported without being strapped in to a seat.
 The Netherlands has not widely adopted Extended Rear Facing car seats and most commonly-sold car seats rear-face only until between 9 – 12 months of age.

-It is compulsory to carry the following in the car at all times:
+It is compulsory to carry the following when driving a car:

 - Driving licence (and a passport if the driving licence does not include a photograph)

-- Motor insurance certificate (not technically compulsory but strongly recommended)
+- Vehicle insurance document (not technically compulsory but strongly recommended)

 - A red warning triangle